tgrecojs/logseq/logseq/version-files/incoming/pages/Subaccount Leverage.md

 - This need for stable medium-of-exchange translates into the blockchain ecosystem.
 Thus far, there have been two dominant systems of minting stable-coins that have emerged.
 	- Fiat-backed stablecoins
 	  logseq.order-list-type:: number
 		- Coins that have been backed by the underlying fiat-type which they are pegged to.
-For every 100 $USDC that are minted, logseq.order-list-type:: number
+For every 100 $USDC that are minted, the same amount of money has been placed into a reserve logseq.order-list-type:: number
 	- Collateralized-Debt Position Stablecoins logseq.order-list-type:: number